TTT-2/docs/docs/developers/basics/creating-an-addon.md

     - "cartoon",
     - "water",
     - "comic",
-    - "build"
+    - "build".

-    Ignore is what files (you can use the \* as a wildcard to ignore file extensions - e.g. \*.txt) you dont want gmad to compile for use in the resulting .gma file
+    Ignore is what files (you can use the \* as a wildcard to ignore file extensions - e.g. \*.txt) you dont want gmad to compile for use in the resulting .gma file.

 1. Navigate to your GarrysMod bin directory.
 (Usually in `Steam\steamapps\common\GarrysMod\bin`).

 1. Drag and drop your addon folder onto gmad.exe.
 This will generate a .gma file and place it into the same directory that your original folder came from.

     Alternatively you can use the cmd which gives you better error messages.
 Navigate to the GMod bin folder on the cmd and type gmad.exe, this gives you the gmad usage info.
-Input the dir to your addon folder and specify the output file directory and name.
+Input the directory to your addon folder and specify the output file directory and name.

     ![gmad_info.png](../../assets/images/article/gmad_info.png)